Dell U3225QE Monitor Review

 4. Dell

 The Dell U3225QE is a premium 32-inch 4k productivity monitor.
-It competes with a number of other 32-inch office monitors, such as ASUS's ProArt PA329CRV and the BenQ PD3225U.
+It competes with a number of other 32-inch office monitors, such as the ASUS ProArt PA329CRV and the BenQ PD3225U, and it's higher-end than the Dell S3225QS.
 The U3225QE is a substantial upgrade to the older Dell U3223QE, adding new features like a 120Hz refresh rate, improved connectivity options, VRR support, Thunderbolt 4 support, and more.
 In many ways, it's a smaller version of the Dell U4025QW, as both monitors are part of Dell's UltraSharp line and share many of the same features and capabilities, apart from the U4025QW's larger 40-inch screen.

 Our Verdict